Before you arrive checklist

 Do some career research

-If you don’t already have a job before leaving, you should do some research on jobs in your industry and find out what credentials you might need.
+If you or a family member don’t already have a job before leaving, you should do some research on jobs in your industry and find out what credentials you might need.
 It’s a good idea to get started on your job hunting too.
 Nova Scotia has lots of resources for career information and job postings.

 Open a bank account